In This Article

 Most of us may think that reading the pulse is a form of diagnosis that takes thirty years of living in a cave to master.
 In reality, all the parts of the technique I teach can be learned in the ten weeks of the Ayurvedic Pulse Reading eCourse and deepened with practice over time.

-Join me this week as I unravel the magic and mystery of a technique I have relied on for almost three decades for diagnosis, healing, and self-discovery, all in one.
+Join me as I unravel the magic and mystery of a technique I have relied on for almost three decades for diagnosis, healing, and self-discovery, all in one.

 Diagnosis, Therapy, and Spiritual Practice All In One

-Pulse Reading is known in the west primarily as a diagnostic technique.
-The little-known fact is that reading a pulse extends far beyond detecting imbalances and maladies and is a profound route to enhancing self-awareness, both for the patient and the doctor.
-In fact, in India, it is said to be better for the doctor than for the patient.
+In India, pulse reading is said to be better for the doctor than for the patient.
 My teacher, Dr. Raju described pulse reading this way: “When we take the pulse, it is the soul of the doctor talking to the soul of the patient.”

 Yes, of course, the pulse will determine and treat the Ayurvedic state of balance or imbalance of vata, pitta and kapha and all their sub-components, but the magic of the pulse lies beneath the surface.
 It is said that the act of taking one’s pulse or your own pulse is a diagnosis, a therapy and a spiritual practice all in one.